 a) analysis of functional genomics data shows that residue position in the interface does not explain the data

 b) even though the “signal” is stronger when instead of functional interactions we only look at physical interactions, and the mutations on average perturb (positively of negatively) the interface directly, we can also see the global rewiring in physical interactions, and among all the physical interactions rewired – rewiring with the two core GTPase cycle regulators stands out (IQR plot quantifies that they stand out, all other data also shows it qualitatively)

+Why it is not necessary to do all the mutants and do more detailed kinetics experiments.

+1. Measuring the effects of mutations on the phenotype – in the most native like conditions – this increases the chance that the parameters we measure are biologically relevant

+The approach is to measure phenotype of many mutants, find that the mutants group, analyse representatives from each group in more detail, until you find mechanistic parameters that explain the groups.
+Of course, that does not mean that only those parameters matter, and that nothing else contributes to determining the complex cellular phenotype, but we believe it is an important move forward from either measuring the global phenotype or measuring biochemical details and hypothesizing their importance on cellular functions.
+For example, before this study, we were not able to answer whether a 5-fold change in Km between a GAP and Gsp1 would have functional consequences in a cell?

-CLEAN TEXT FOR THE EDITOR: Several of the comments by reviewers 2 and 3 can be summarized as questioning whether the completeness of our data limits our interpretations.
-We were surprised by these comments, but we hope that more explicit discussion of our research platform will help clarify our results and remove doubt.
+CLEAN TEXT FOR THE EDITOR:

+Several of the comments by reviewers 2 and 3 can be summarized as questioning whether the completeness of our data limits our interpretations.
+We hope that more explicit discussion of our research platform will help clarify our results and remove these doubts.

-We believe one of the main strengths of our work is the discovery approach we have taken, where we first quantified the effects of endogenously expressed mutations on the complex cellular phenotype, and then experimentally followed up groups of mutations with increasing resolution of mechanistic detail, to finally arrive to a simple set of biophysical parameters that explain the complex phenotype to a surprising extent.
+We believe that one of the main strengths of our work is the approach to discovery we have taken.
+We first grouped the point mutants by their complex cellular phenotypes determined by functional genomics, and then experimentally characterised representatives from each group with increasing resolution of mechanistic detail until we found a simple set of biophysical parameters that explain the complex phenotype to a large extent.

-From functional genomics experiments we saw that half of our mutants have rich phenotypes and half have very weak effects, comparable to wild type.
-Among the mutants with strong phenotype effects, we could see that they further group by their profile similarities with genes representing a handful of distinct cellular processes (gene sets from Supplementary File 5).
-But most importantly we saw that the simplest hypothesis, that position of the mutation in the interface could sufficiently explain the observed phenotype profiles, did not hold true.
+During this process, we first found that the hypothesis that would be the best educated guess based on current literature, that position of the mutation in the different interfaces would explain the observed phenotype profiles, did not hold true.

 We next sought to find the biophysical basis for the observed phenotype.
 As both AP-MS and kinetics experiments are extremely laborious and expensive, we selected mutants from each of the phenotype categories for further characterization: weak and strong, as well as from each of the phenotypic groups of strong mutants.

+Point by point replies to reviewers

+Referee comments are in italic.

+Our responses to the referees are in blue.

+Changes made to the manuscript are in red.

 Referee #1: